Thriller (song): Chart performance

-The song has returned to the Billboard Hot 100 chart multiple times since its initial release due to its popularity around the time of Halloween.
-"Thriller" re-entered the Billboard Hot 100 in October 2013 at number 42, number 31 in November 2018, and number 19 in November 2021, marking its highest placement since its original chart run in 1984.
-This accomplishment means Jackson now has at least one Top 20 hit across 7 consecutive decades from 1969 to 2021 in the Billboard Hot 100.
+"Thriller" has returned to the Billboard Hot 100 chart multiple times due to its popularity around Halloween.
+It re-entered the Billboard Hot 100 in October 2013 at number 42, number 31 in November 2018, and number 19 in November 2021, its highest placement since 1984.
+This gave Jackson at least one top-20 hit across seven consecutive decades from 1969 on the Billboard Hot 100.
+In 2025, the single returned to the top ten at number 10.
+The song's placement made Michael Jackson the first artist to chart in the top ten in six consecutive decades.